 - What are the prevailing areas of unmet need and opportunity in moderate to severe CD?

-- What trade-offs across different clinical attributes and price are acceptable to and European gastroenterologists for a hypothetical new moderate to severe CD drug?
+- What trade-offs across different clinical attributes and prices are acceptable to U.S. and European gastroenterologists for a hypothetical new CD drug?

-Primary research: Survey of 62 and 30 European gastroenterologists fielded in May 2017.
+Primary research: Survey of 60 U.S. and 32 European gastroenterologists fielded in December 2017 and January 2018

 Key companies: AbbVie, Galapagos NV, Gilead, Janssen, Merck, Takeda, TiGenix